-2.2.
-Within market spatial differentiation.
 The limitations of the 'isolated small towns' approach have motivated the development of empirical models of entry in retail markets that take into account the spatial locations and differentiation of stores within a city market.
 The work by Seim (2006) was seminal in this evolution of the literature.
 In Seim's model, a city is partitioned into many small locations or blocks, for example, census tracts, or a uniform grid of square blocks.
 A city can be partitioned into dozens, hundreds, or even thousands of these contiguous blocks or locations.
 In contrast to the 'isolated small towns' approach, these locations are not isolated, and the model allows for competition effects between stores at different locations.

 The datasets in these applications contain information on the number of stores, consumer demographics, and input prices at the block level.
-This typically means that the information on store locations should be geocoded, that is, the exact latitude and longitude of each store location.
+This typically means that the information on store locations should be geocoded, that is, should include the exact latitude and longitude of each store location.
 Information on consumer demographics is usually available at a more aggregate geographic level.

 The researcher's choice for the size of a block depends on multiple considerations, including the retail industry under study, data availability, specification of the unobservables, and computational cost.
-In principle, the finer is the grid the more flexible can be the model to measure spatial substitution between stores.
+In principle, a finer grid entails a more flexible model in measuring spatial substitution between stores.
 The computational cost of estimating the model can increase rapidly with the number of locations.
-The assumption on the distribution of the unobservables across locations is also important, too.
-A common approach is to use a definition of a block/location at which demographic information is available, for example, the set of locations is equal to the set of census tracts within the city.
+The assumption on the distribution of the unobservables across locations is also important.

+A common approach is to define a block/location where demographic information is available.
+For example, the set of locations can be equal to the set of census tracts within the city.
 While convenient, a drawback of this approach is that some blocks, especially those in the periphery of a city, tend to be very large.
 These large blocks are often problematic because (1) within-block spatial differentiation seems plausible, and (2) the distance to other blocks becomes highly sensitive to choices of block centroids.
 In particular, a mere use of geometric centroids in these large blocks can be quite misleading as the spatial distribution of population is often quite skewed.

 To avoid this problem, Seim (2006) uses population weighted centroids rather than (unweighted) geometric centroids.
 An alternative approach to avoid this problem is to draw a square grid on the entire city and use each square as a possible location, as in Datta and Sudhir (2013) and Nishida (2015).
 The value of consumer demographics in a square block is equal to the weighted average of the demographics at the census tracts that overlap with the square.
 The advantage of this approach is that each submarket has a uniform shape.
 In practice, implementation of this approach requires the removal of certain squares where entry cost is prohibitive.
 These areas include those with some particular natural features (for example, lakes, mountains, and wetlands) or where commercial space is prohibited by zoning.
-For example, Nishida (2015) excludes areas with zero population, and Datta and Sudhir (2013) remove areas that do not have any 'big box' stores as these areas are very likely to be zoned for either residential use or small stores.
+For example, Nishida (2015) excludes areas with zero population, and Datta and Sudhir (2013) remove areas that do not have any 'big box' stores, as these areas are very likely to be zoned for either residential use or small stores.